PostHog/posthog.com/contents/blog/google-optimize-alternatives.md

 - **Landing page builder:** No
 - **Best for:** Marketing teams

 [VWO](vwo.com) is a testing platform that primarily targets large enterprises.
-Its experimentation platform is pretty comprehensive, including support for A/B and multivariate tests, and a visual editor, though some features are locked behind its numerous product tiers.
-Geo targeting, for example, is only available on the 'Pro' tier of VWO Testing, while feature flag support is only available as part of its VWO FullStack product.
+Its experimentation platform includes support for A/B and multivariate tests, and a visual editor, though some features are locked behind its numerous product tiers.
+Geo-targeting, for example, is only available on the 'Pro' tier of VWO Testing, while feature flags are only available as part of its VWO FullStack product.

 ### How much does VWO cost?